infused/dbf/README.markdown

 ## dBase version support

-dbase version III, IV, and V files are supported very well.
-Support for FoxPro and Visual FoxPro specific datatypes is still pretty experimental.
-If you have any insight into how some of these datatypes are implemented, please give me a shout.
+The basic dBase data types are generally supported well.
+Support for the advanced data types in dbase V and FoxPro are still experimental or not supported.
+If you have any insight into how any of unsupported data types are implemented, please give me a shout.
 FoxBase/dBase II files are not supported at this time.

+See docs/supported_types.markdown for a full list of supported column types.

 ## Limitations